Union Pacific’s intermodal traffic

 Why is intermodal important to UNP?

-For all the Class I railroads, including Union Pacific, intermodal growth assumed significance after the headwinds related to energy commodity prices.
-UNP’s intermodal volumes accounted for 38.4% of total volumes, while intermodal revenues contributed nearly 20% last year.
+For all Class I railroads, intermodal growth assumed significance following the headwinds related to energy commodity prices.
+UNP’s intermodal volumes accounted for 38.4% of total volumes, while intermodal revenues contributed nearly 20% in 2015.

-Transportation-sector-specific investors can invest in the iShares US Industrials ETF (IYJ).
-All major US railroads make up 5.5% of IYJ’s portfolio holdings.
+Investors in the transportation sector can invest in the iShares US Industrials ETF (IYJ).
+Major US railroads make up 5.5% of IYJ’s portfolio holdings.

-In the next part of this series, we’ll look at UNP’s arch rival, BNSF Railway (BRK-B), and its rail traffic.
+In the next part of this series, we’ll go through BNSF Railway’s (BRK-B) rail traffic.